Pyrdacor/Ambermoon/FileSpecs/Savegame.md

 ## Events

 There can be an arbitrary amount of events.
 Each is encoded as 6 bytes.
-The end of events is encoded as a 0-uword.
+The end of events is encoded as a 0-uword (end marker).

 Not every event is decoded yet.